 Mandi is extremely proud to serve on the Police Commission.
 She believes community safety is crucial and intends to fulfill her position as a board member as a priority.

 Mr. Ted Rodych

 Ted Rodych is a retired General Manager of Medicine Hat Co-op and South Country Co-op in Medicine Hat and Vauxhall, Alberta respectively.
-He retired in October, 2014 and currently resides in Medicine Hat, Alberta, Canada.
+He retired in October, 2014 and currently resides in Medicine Hat.

-Ted was born in Ituna, Saskatchewan on June 24, 1953.
+Ted Rodych was born in Ituna, Saskatchewan on June 24, 1953.
 He graduated from Yorkton Regional High School in Yorkton, Saskatchewan in 1972 and from Saskatchewan Technical Institute at Moose Jaw with an Accounting Major in 1974.
-He attended numerous training sessions throughout his career including Babson College in Boston and Ivey University in London, Ontario.
+He attended numerous training sessions throughout his career including Babson College in Boston and Ivey University in London, Ontario, Canada.

 Both Co-ops are retail organizations that operate food, pharmacy, liquor, gas bars, bulk petroleum, cardlocks, agriculture, hardware, fertilizer and tenant departments in 15 communities across Southern Alberta.
 Total employees employed was over 500.

-Ted is an active community supporter and is involved in several organizations.
+Ted is married to Donna and have one daughter.
+He is an active community supporter and is involved in several organizations.
 He is the past president of the Sunrise Rotary Club, past president of the Co-op Managers Association, past Director of the Southeast Community Foundation, Finance Director of the Special Olympics 2017 games which was held in July 2017, committee member of the Finance Committee at the Holy Family Parish and a member of various other smaller organizations.